arhohuttunen/starter-academic/content/post/hexagonal-architecture.md

 {{< figure src="/post/hexagonal-architecture/hexagonal-architecture-secondary-adapter.svg" caption="Implementing secondary adapters" >}}

-The `CoffeeShop` implementation should not depend on the `OrdersJpaAdapter` implementation directly, but it should use the `Orders` interface and let `OrdersJpaAdapter` implement that interface.
+The `CoffeeShop` implementation should not depend on the `OrdersDatabaseAdapter` implementation directly, but it should use the `Orders` interface and let `OrdersDatabaseAdapter` implement that interface.
 This inverts the dependency and effectively reverses the relationship.

-We can also say that the `CoffeeShop` has a configurable dependency on the `Orders` interface, which is implemented by the `OrdersJpaAdapter`.
+We can also say that the `CoffeeShop` has a configurable dependency on the `Orders` interface, which is implemented by the `OrdersDatabaseAdapter`.
 Similarly, the `OrderController` has a configurable dependency on the `Orders` interface, implemented by the `CoffeeShop`.
-Dependency injection is an implementation pattern we use to configure these dependencies.
+To configure these dependencies we can use dependency injection as an implementation pattern.

-### Mapping Between Models
+### Mapping in Adapters

 Adapters should translate the signals of the outside world to something that the application understands and vice versa.
 Practically, this means that the adapters should map any application models to an adapter model and the other way around.

-In our example, we can introduce an `OrderRequest` model which represents the data coming in to the adapter as a REST request.
+In our example, to make a distinction between the outer and inner model, we can introduce an `OrderRequest` model which represents the data coming in to the adapter as a REST request.
 The `OrderController` becomes responsible for mapping the `OrderRequest` into an `Order` model that the application understands.

+{{< figure src="/post/hexagonal-architecture/hexagonal-architecture-primary-adapter-mapping.svg" caption="Mapping of models in primary adapters" >}}

 Similarly, when the adapter needs to respond to the actor calling it, we could introduce an `OrderResponse` model and let the adapter map the `Order` model from the application into a response model.

-{{< figure src="/post/hexagonal-architecture/hexagonal-architecture-primary-adapter-mapping.svg" caption="Mapping of models in primary adapters" >}}

 This might sound like extra work.
 We could just return models from the application directly, but this poses a couple of problems.